Colwich railway station

-Colwich railway station is a disused railway station in Colwich, Staffordshire, England.
+Colwich railway station served the village of Colwich, in Staffordshire, England.
 The former station is adjacent to Colwich Junction, where the Trent Valley Line to and the cut-off line to Stoke-on-Trent diverge.

+History

 Authorisation for a railway line between and was obtained in 1845 by the Trent Valley Railway.
-By 1847, the Trent Valley Railway company had been incorporated in the London and North Western Railway (LNWR) and the line was opened.
+By 1847, the Trent Valley Railway Company had been incorporated in the London and North Western Railway (LNWR) and the line was opened.
 A station opened at Colwich in September of that year and, like most of the stations on the Trent Valley Railway, it was designed by the architect John William Livock.

 In 1849, the railway line between Stone and Colwich was opened by the North Staffordshire Railway (NSR).
 At Colwich, the LNWR and NSR agreed to own and operate the station jointly; a situation that remained until both railways became part of the London, Midland and Scottish Railway in 1923.

 Local passenger services over the former NSR route were withdrawn in 1947 and all other services were withdrawn from Colwich in 1958, when the station was closed.